Campaign guidance

 Before you send

-Keep the first email focused
+Keep the welcome template focused and reusable

 - Make sure the CTA is visible without scrolling